EZFlash IV Review

 After a week or so getting the flash-cart up and working, reading everything there is to read about it.
 I’m overall pretty satisfied with my purchase as it does what I needed it to do and that was to play Gameboy Advanced Games, it does just that but it falls pretty short after that.
 I searched up a few things and found that the EZFlash IV was affordable and good enough.
+All of the 1st part games I’d ever want to play do work and work quite well.

 Figuring out all the steps to actually get the thing to work IS the hardest part.